What are the routes?

 Obliteride is a ride, not a race and safety is our number one priority.

-All registered adult riders, plus one guest, are invited to attend the kickoff party on Friday, August 12 for FREE.
-Adult registered riders also have the opportunity to pre-purchase up to two (2) additional tickets (at $100 each) for the kickoff party prior to Obliteride weekend.
-Additional tickets must by purchased by July 30, 2016.
+All registered adult riders, plus one guest, are invited to attend the kickoff party on Friday, August 11 for FREE.
+Adult registered riders also have the opportunity to pre-purchase additional tickets (at $100 each) for the kickoff party prior to Obliteride weekend.
+Additional tickets must by purchased by July 30, 2017.

 Are minors/kids invited to the Friday night kickoff party?